GoogleCloudPlatform/cloud-hackathons/hacks/gemini-ghack/README.md

 ## Introduction

 Your team is asking you to enhance the existing Book Quotes application by adding new business functionality to retrieve quotes from books, given the book name.
-As you don’t have any prior experience with the Quotes service, you enlist the help of your trusted developer assistant, Gemini CodeAssist, to understand the service, add the required functionality and write proper tests.
+As you don’t have any prior experience with the Quotes service, you enlist the help of your trusted developer assistant, Gemini Code Assist, to understand the service, add the required functionality and write proper tests.

 You choose to follow a test-driven development process, relying on requirements being converted to test cases before the service is fully developed.
 You track the development by repeatedly testing the service against all test cases, first in your local environment, then in a Serverless environment in GCP.